disruptek/nimph/README.md

 ```
 $ nimph outdated
-would upgrade swayipc from 3.1.0 to 3.1.3
-would upgrade foreach from 1.0.0 to 1.0.2
-would upgrade cutelog from 1.0.1 to 1.1.1
-would upgrade bump from 1.8.11 to 1.8.16
+would upgrade bump from 1.8.16 to 1.8.17
-would upgrade github from 1.0.1 to 1.0.2
-would upgrade nimph from 0.1.0 to 0.2.1
+would upgrade nimph from 0.3.2 to 0.4.1
-would upgrade regex from 0.10.0 to v0.13.0
-would upgrade unicodedb from 0.6.0 to v0.7.2
+would upgrade nimterop from 0.3.3 to v0.3.5
-bot is not fully up-to-date
+👎bot is not where you want it
 ```

 Upgrade individual packages by specifying the _import name_.